GURPS Cyberpunk Adventures

-GURPS Cyberpunk Adventures is a trio of near-future cyberpunk role-playing adventures published by Steve Jackson Games in 1992 for the third edition of GURPS (Generic Universal Role-Playing System).
+GURPS Cyberpunk Adventures is a trio of cyberpunk adventures for the third edition of GURPS (Generic Universal Role-Playing System), written by Loyd Blankenship, Tim Keating, Jak Koke, and David L. Pulver, and published by Steve Jackson Games in 1992.

 Contents

 This book contains three role-playing adventures using the third edition GURPS rules.
 All three adventures evoke the cyberpunk genre: